Gandi-IDE/custom-extension/README.md

 ```
 https://www.ccw.site/creator?extension=https://ccw-user-extension.ccw.site/example/normal-ext.js
 ```
-extension will be added in bottom of block menu if your code have no errors.
+extension will be added in bottom of block menu if your code has no errors.
 ### CCW approved extension

-Push code and a bot will deploy your commit to a http server automatically.
+Commit&push code to this repo and a bot will deploy your extension to CCW test server automatically.

-The url is like below
+The automatic deploy url format is like below
 ```
 https://ccw-user-extension.ccw.site/${your_folder}/${jsFile}
 ```

 when complete above moves, use below url in browser(recommend Chrome)
 ```
 https://www.ccw.site/creator?ext=https://ccw-user-extension.ccw.site/${your_folder}/${jsFile}